Kids crossing the street in a crosswalk

 Walking School Buses & Bike Trains

-A Walking School Bus is a group of children walking to school with one or more adults.
+A Walking School Bus or Bike Train is a group of children walking or biking to school with one or more adults.
 It sounds simple because it is!
-However, there are some modifications that need to be put in place due to COVID-19 social distancing requirements.
-Typically Walking School Buses range in size from just a few kids to a dozen, with an appropriate number of adults to provide supervision.
-Due to COVID-19, walking school buses should consist of no more than 6 children and one adult.
+Typically walking or biking groups range in size from just a few kids, to a dozen, with an appropriate number of adults to provide supervision.
 They can be structured like a regular bus by creating one or more meeting points, a timetable, and a regular schedule of volunteers.

 Start Simple